psychemedia/storytelling-notes/pedlar-of-swaffham.md

 The Saturday Review of December 28th, 1878, contains an amusing article on dreams, in which the following remarks occur:—

 To confess the truth, our thoughts have been turned into this channel by a dream we have lately met with, in faded manuscript, whose interest lies a good deal in the teller and the scene in which it was told.
 Recalling the saying quoted by distinguished authority that in the days of Whately and his noted compeers the Common Room of Oriel "stank of logic," it is pleasant to find that those high-strung spirits did sometimes unbend, and that the atmosphere was occasionally freshened by topics within the scope and interest of meaner intelligences.
 The story is headed "A Dream told by Mr. Whately in Oriel Common Room."
 If it has ever found its way into print, we can only say we never saw it there, though there is a family likeness in all dreams that deal with hidden treasure.
 A cobbler in Somersetshire dreamt that a person told him that if he would go to London Bridge he would meet with something to his advantage.
 He dreamt the same the next night, and again the night after.
 He then determined to go to London Bridge, and walked thither accordingly.
 When arrived there, he walked about the whole of the first day without anything occurring; the next day was passed in a similar manner.
 He resumed his place the third day, and walked about till evening, when, giving it up as hopeless, he determined to leave London and return home.
 At this moment a stranger came up and said to him: "I have seen you for the last three days walking up and down this bridge; may I ask if you are waiting for anyone?"
 The answer was "No." "Then what is your object in staying here?"
 The cobbler then frankly told his reason for being there, and the dream that had visited him three successive nights.
 The stranger then advised him to go home again to his work, and no more pay any attention to dreams.
 "I myself," he said, "had about six months ago a dream.
 I dreamt three nights together that, if I would go into Somersetshire, in an orchard, under an apple tree, I should find a pot of gold; but I paid no attention to my dream, and have remained quietly at my business."
 It immediately occurred to the cobbler that the stranger described his own orchard and his own apple tree.
 He immediately returned home, dug under the apple tree, and found a pot of gold.
 After this increase of fortune he was enabled to send his son to school, where the boy learnt Latin.
 When he came home for the holidays, he one day examined the pot which had contained the gold, on which was some writing.
 He said, "Father, I can show you what I have learnt at school is of some use."
 He then translated the Latin inscription on the pot thus: "Look under, and you will find better."
 They did look under, and a larger quantity of gold was found.
-As the story is a good one, it would be pleasant to fancy it could possibly be true. '
+As the story is a good one, it would be pleasant to fancy it could possibly be true.'

 It would be a very hard task to reconcile the truth and edification of this quaint narrative, which at least from the thirteenth to the nineteenth centuries has amused divers and diverse generations of men.